The Centre’s Sickness and Infectious Diseases Policy will prevent and contain the spread of sickness and infectious diseases

 All Kaiako must sign the medication form as a record of training and information provided on administrating medicine.

-Physical checks are undertaken at 5 - minute intervals for Infants & Toddlers and 10 - minute intervals for Young Children and recording this on the daily sleeproom check form
+Physical checks are undertaken at 5 - minute intervals for Infants & Toddlers and 10 - minute intervals for Young Children and recording this on the daily sleep room check form.

-Adequate sleeping space and ventilation is provided for the safety and hygiene of tamariki
+Adequate sleeping space and ventilation is provided for the safety and hygiene of tamariki.

-Infants will be encouraged to rest or sleep on their back
+Infants will be encouraged to rest or sleep on their back .

-Children who are able to stand independently will use the bottom cot if possible.
+Infants who are able to stand independently will use the bottom cot if possible.